DionMS8/Digital-COVID-19-Vaccination-Passport/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things with our community, Have a look at the Discussion section on this repo or reach out at Twitter!
+If you have various suggestions, questions or want to discuss things, Have a look at the Discussion section on this repo or reach out at Twitter!

 ## 🙌 Show your support